Tour Egyptian Art in Nine European Museums

 With Professor Bob Brier and Art Historian, Patricia Remler

-- View Egyptian artifacts in museums of six cities: Hannover, Hildesheim, Berlin, Copenhagen, Edinburgh, Glasgow
+- View Egyptian artifacts in museums located in six of Europe’s greatest cities: Hannover, Hildesheim, Berlin, Copenhagen, Edinburgh, and Glasgow.

-- Private tour of St. Mary’s Cathedral and St. Michael’s Church at Hildesheim, a UNESCO World Heritage Site
+- Embark on a private tour of St. Mary’s Cathedral and St. Michael’s Church at Hildesheim, a UNESCO World Heritage Site.

-- Private tour of the Egyptian collection at Romer und Pelizaus Museum in Hildesheim
+- Enjoy a private tour of the Egyptian collection at Romer und Pelizaus Museum in Hildesheim.

 - Private tour of Kronborg Castle, a UNESCO Site